How interoperability and open standards can help ICSs make the best use of technology

 Step 5: Deliver rapid access to information via a Clinical Portal

-Clinical Portals such as IMX-CR are becoming a vital strand in the NHS strategy for improving collaboration and building on existing technology solutions.
+Clinical Portals such as IMX-IR are becoming a vital strand in the NHS strategy for improving collaboration and building on existing technology solutions.
 Providing a single, unified view of patient information, clinical portals bring together relevant patient information and results from multiple departments and specialities to give staff immediate access to the latest information.

 Optimising existing systems in this way protects existing investment and makes it far more cost-effective to add new systems or organisations into the strategy going forward through incremental clinical programmes.
 The clinical portal also supports remote working, with secure single sign-in providing staff with a quick route to vital patient information from any location – something that will become ever more important as ICSs expand collaboration across health and community settings.